Cudgewa railway station

-Cudgewa was a railway station on the Cudgewa railway line in Cudgewa, Victoria, Australia.
+Cudgewa was the terminus railway station on the Cudgewa railway line in Cudgewa, Victoria, Australia.
 It was 410.249 km from Southern Cross station.

+Cudgewa's station grounds were extensively upgraded in 1964 to allow for the railway to traffic goods such as cement, steel and electrical equipment for the Snowy Mountains Hydro-Electric Scheme.

+The turntable and passenger platform were abolished in 1976.
 A disused paddock is all that is left where this station was once located.

-The turntable and passenger platform were abolished in 1976.